Background pattern

 Do not take SIKLOS:

-• if you are allergic to hydroxycarbamide or to any of the other ingredients of this medicine (listed in section 6),
+• if you are allergic to hydroxycarbamide or any of the other ingredients of this medicine (listed in section 6),

-• if you have a severe liver disorder,
+• if you have severe liver disease,

-• if you have a severe kidney disorder,
+• if you have severe kidney disease,

-• if you are breastfeeding (see section "Pregnancy, breastfeeding and fertility").
+• if you are breast-feeding (see section “Pregnancy, breast-feeding and fertility”).

 Warnings and precautions

-• if you have a liver disorder,
+• if you have liver disease,

-• if you have a kidney disorder,
+• if you have kidney disease,

-• if you have ulcers on your legs,
+• if you have leg ulcers,

 • if you have a known deficiency of vitamin B12 or folate.